 Walt Disney World Resort isn’t just one of the most popular family vacation spots in the U.S., it’s one of the most popular family vacation ideas in the whole world, period.
-And with four Orlando theme parks to visit, two Disney water parks, and shopping and dining options galore, the last thing a large family wants is to be cramped in a tiny hotel room.
-Luckily, Disney knows its stuff when it comes to hotels (and families), so many of the best hotels near Disney World were designed with large families or groups in mind.
+With four Orlando theme parks to visit, two Disney water parks, and shopping and dining options galore, the last thing a large family wants is to be cramped in a tiny hotel room.
+Luckily, Disney knows its stuff when it comes to hotels and families.
+So many of the best hotels near Disney World were designed with large families or groups in mind.

 The best Disney World hotels for large families

-Typically, the Disney hotels that accommodate large families have two standard beds and a smaller pull-down daybed, the latter of which is great for kids (or adults like me, since I’ve been known to sleep in the pull-down daybed if needed).
-Don’t worry about storage, either, because the beds at most Disney World hotels are raised so you can store your luggage underneath them.
+Usually, Disney hotels that accommodate large families have two standard beds and a smaller pull-down daybed, the latter of which is great for kids.
+And don’t worry about storage, because the beds at most Disney World hotels are raised so you can store your luggage underneath.
 The bathrooms generally have plenty of cubbies and shelves for storage as well.

 ROOM FOR EVERYONE: 15 best all-inclusive resorts for large families